What is weakness?

 Problems with nerves all over the body that control your muscles

 Muscle problems that can happen from low potassium Hypokalemia (Low Level of Potassium in the Blood) In hypokalemia, the level of potassium in blood is too low.
 A low potassium level has many causes but usually results from vomiting, diarrhea, adrenal gland disorders, or use of diuretics.
-A... read more , taking corticosteroids, or drinking too much alcohol Alcohol Alcohol (ethanol) is a depressant.
-Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma, and death.
-Genetics and personal characteristics may... read more
+A... read more , taking corticosteroids, or drinking too much alcohol Alcohol Use Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
+Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma,... read more

 Certain medicines, such as drugs that doctors use during surgery to keep you from moving